 What is Lymphedema?

-Lymphedema presently has no cure.
-If left undiagnosed, untreated and unmanaged, lymphedema can become disfiguring, disabling and destroy lives.
-This is why early intervention and management is so important!
+Lymphedema presently has no cure and once at risk for it, the risk never goes away.
+It can show up 10 even 15 years after the initial damage.
+If left undiagnosed, untreated and unmanaged, lymphedema can become disfiguring, disabling and will destroy lives.
+This is why early intervention, management and community are so important!

 Lymphedema is classified into two types: primary lymphedema and secondary lymphedema.